elanatframework/Code_behind/doc/new_features_on_new_versions.md

    - Ability to send data from the current page to the layout page
    - The possibility of calling external pages from the view section
  - The possibility of preventing the direct execution of some pages (such as separate header and footer)

+**Problems that were solved**
+ - The problem of loading the constructor model without a controller was solved.